Millie the Model: Literary reception

-Volumes

-Millie the Model - 1945

 In 1968, the Millie the Model comic book series won an Alley Award for "Best Romance Comic" at the New York Comic Art Convention.

-Jonathan Bagamery of CBR.com ranked the Millie the Model comic book series 1st in their "10 Best Romance Comics From Marvel Comics" list: "Despite what her rivals might think, the true reigning queen of romance at Marvel is Millie the Model.
+Jonathan Bagamery of Comic Book Resources ranked the Millie the Model comic book series 1st in their "10 Best Romance Comics From Marvel Comics" list, saying, "Despite what her rivals might think, the true reigning queen of romance at Marvel is Millie the Model.
 Ruth Atkinson, co-creator of Patsy Walker, designed Millie for Timely Comics in 1945.
 For nearly 30 years, Millie's long-running search for romance crossed multiple genres.
 The popular title spawned several spin-offs, including Life with Millie and Modeling with Millie.
 Iconic Archie artist Dan DeCarlo had an influential ten-year run on Millie the Model, and the series also featured art from Al Hartley and Stan Goldberg.
 When Millie ended in December 1973, her finale signaled the end of Marvel's romance boom.
 Millie and other beloved characters from the Golden Age occasionally make memorable appearances in Marvel's superhero titles.
-But the House of Ideas has never repeated its early success with tales of true love".
+But the House of Ideas has never repeated its early success with tales of true love."